battery-degradation-prediction/battery_degradation_prediction/README.md

 ### Policy Writer

 User is a policy writer working in the White House.
-As the United States shifts towards electrifying its transportation and energy generation sectors, they recognize the criticality of writing new policy that protects and maintains the newly adapting energy stroage grid infrastructure (i.e., where/when installations should be installed, how often should they be maintained, what is their lifetime, ect.).
+As the United States shifts towards electrifying its transportation and energy generation sectors, they recognize the criticality of writing new policy that protects and maintains the newly adapting energy storage grid infrastructure (i.e., where/when installations should be installed, how often should they be maintained, what is their lifetime, ect.).
 For the policy to be effective, the user needs to have a solid grasp of how the batteries being used in energy storage units are degrading as a function of time and environmental conditions.
 The user does not have a background in battery science, but is technically inclined and proficient with statistics.
-Therefore, user wants to easily access a database of a particular chemistry battery he knows is going to be installed in a given average ambient temperature, and get an estimate cycle # as to when said batteries will reach the end of first and second life.
+Therefore, user wants to easily access a database of a particular battery chemistry is going to be installed in a given average ambient temperature and get an estimate cycle number as to when said batteries will reach the end of first and second life.

  - Interfaces with software
      - Selects Chemistry battery